 When Mary’s Shell on Cleveleys Beach goes Underwater…

 Once the tide comes in, the shell fills with water.
-You can see only the very top of it remains visible, poking through the waves.
+Only the very top of it remains visible, poking through the waves.
 The next photo is one of those lovely sunny, blowy days that you get in spring and autumn.

-And the clip below is of the tide lapping around Mary’s Shell, it was taken on a sunny, blowy day in June –
+In the next clip, the tide is lapping around Mary’s Shell, on a sunny, blowy day in June –

-The next video clip is of the shell underwater at high tide, taken in December 2014.
-Rough weather here at Cleveleys can be really, really rough, and Mary’s Shell on Cleveleys beach gets a battering then!
-Did you know that it can be as stormy in the summer as it is in the winter?
+Rough weather here at Cleveleys can be really, really rough, and Mary’s Shell really gets a battering then!
+Have you seen stormy weather in summer?
+It can be just as bad as it is in the winter.
 There’s just no telling.

 What is Mary’s Shell on Cleveleys Beach?

-Once the tide goes out, you can climb inside it and listen for the sounds of the sea and read the words from the story of the Sea Swallow, etched inside.
+Once the tide goes out, you can climb inside the shell.
+Listen for the sounds of the sea and read the words from the story of the Sea Swallow, etched inside.

 Installation of Mary’s Shell on Cleveleys Beach

-Mary’s Shell was originally delivered to Cleveleys on Friday 13 September 2013.
-It spent a couple of weeks perched on a trailer on the shingle at Rossall Beach, awaiting transportation to its final spot on the sand.
+Mary’s Shell spent a couple of weeks perched on a trailer on the shingle at Rossall Beach, awaiting transportation to its proper spot on the sand.

-Friday 13th September turned out to be an unfortunate choice of day, as it was originally intended to be the day of installation.
-However, the crane that was brought to site to do the lift wasn’t suitable for use on the sand, so the installation couldn’t take place as planned.
+The original day of delivery and installation, Friday 13th September, turned out to be an unfortunate choice of day.
+The crane brought to site to do the lift wasn’t suitable for use on the sand, so installation couldn’t take place that day as planned.